Sustainability-related disclosures

 • % Taxonomy-aligned

-• % impact-generating (as defined by Norselab’s proprietary impact framework)
+• % impact-generating investments (as defined by Norselab’s proprietary impact framework)

-• % impact-aligned (as defined by Norselab’s proprietary impact framework)
+• % impact-aligned investments (as defined by Norselab’s proprietary impact framework)

 All indicators are weighted based on the physical holdings of the fund (derivatives and cash excluded).

-The indicators are monitored using third-party data, as well as company publications and events.
+The indicators are regularly monitored using third-party data, as well as through our own continuous assessments.
+These are based on company publications, events and engagement with the company’s management.
+We report to investors on some of these indicators on a monthly basis.
 We continuously seek to enhance our monitoring process.

 Methodologies

-We define positive impact as a significant contribution to achieving the SDGs.
-The SDGs provide a comprehensive map of risk and opportunity – and are thus a solid strategic prism through which we can meaningfully and successfully invest in new, growing, and established companies through Norselab’s various funds.
+We define impact as a significant contribution to achieving the SDGs.
+They provide a comprehensive map of risk and opportunity - and thus, a solid strategic prism through which we can meaningfully and successfully invest in new, growing, and established companies through Norselab’s various funds.

-To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s potential positive and negative impacts.
+To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s current and potential positive and negative impacts.
 This means using multiple lenses in our assessments of companies.
-To date, our approach consists of the following lenses, including the SDGs:
+To date, our approach consists of the following lenses:

-Fundamental research: Our team of sustainability specialists perform fundamental research based on available peer reviewed academic and industry research to document the impact thesis of assessed companies.
+• Fundamental research: Our team of sustainability specialists performs fundamental research based on available peer-reviewed academic and industry research to document the potential impact thesis of assessed companies.

-Net impact quantification: We quantify both positive and negative impacts of companies’ products and services and produce a net impact score.
+• Net impact quantification: We quantify both positive and negative impacts of companies’ products and services to provide a net impact score.

-EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR and perform assessments for potential eligibility and alignment with the EU Taxonomy.
+• EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, assess compliance on good governance principles, and perform assessments for potential eligibility and alignment with the EU Taxonomy.

-As of today, these lenses provide satisfactory insights into a company’s positive and negative impacts.
+As of today, these lenses provide satisfactory insights into a company’s impacts and risks.
 We are, however, constantly considering adding new data layers that could enhance our approach and hence our understanding of companies’ impacts from various perspectives.

 Data sources and processing